openkfw/TruBudget/blockchain/README.md

 docker compose --project-directory . -f blockchain/docker-compose.alphanode.yml up
 ```

+This command would start the blockchain container, using the image version specified under `TAG` in the `.env` file, which is `main` when using the default `.env_example` file.

 #### Run local build

 Copy the contents of the .env_example file into .env file.